fspoettel/blaupause/README.md

 #### `npm run build`

 Builds all content and assets from `src` to `public`.
-Generates a production-ready build ("real" BaseURL, no drafts, no sourcemaps, `NODE_ENV = "production"` for JS builds, uglified code)
+Generates a production-ready build ("real" BaseURL, no drafts, no sourcemaps, `NODE_ENV = "production"` for JS builds, Autoprefixer, uglified code)

 #### `npm run build:clean`

 Removes the `public`-folder (executed automatically on `gulp build`).

+#### `npm run start:prod`

+Runs a server with production-ready code.

 ### `npm run lint`